return-kr/custom-camera/README.md

-# The library contains a BroadcastReceiver to check the connectivity with Internet #
+# The library Provides the implementation of a Custom Camera functionality #
 ## Use of the library ##
 ### Add library dependency to the app level build.gradle file. ###